 The ruins of an ancient fortress lie on the southern shore of the cove and you will see hundreds of pieces of amphora scattered on the sea bed.

 Another beautiful setting with the restaurant overlooking the bay & yachts.
 Famous for good food and excellent facilities.

-This year (2017) we have visited Sogut by road and by sea.
+2017 we visited Sogut by road and by sea.
 The car journey from Marmaris is an interesting one cutting through the peninsula, at some stages you can view the Rhodes channel, on a good day Rhodes is clearly visible.
 The twisting mountainous road eventually leads to the village of Sogut at the top of the hill giving fabulous views looking our over the bay.
 On this occasion we stayed in rooms at the Octopus Restaurant which we can highly recommend, clean & comfortable with good facilities.

 Obviously by sea you have a totally different view.
 The pretty village of Sogut is located at the head of the bay.
 The jetty at Octopus has space for 35 yachts, it is always a good idea to pre-book as it is a popular place to visit.
 Again helping hands on the dock handing us a lazy line & ensuring we were safely moored for the night.
 Mooring is free of charge at Octopus Restaurant, as is the electric and water on the dock.
 They have excellent toilet & showers and sun chairs along the waterfront.
 Additionally there is no charge for WiFi and the restaurant accepts payment by credit card.

 If you need to get provisions for your yacht there is a very well stocked shop next to the restaurant.

 After sundowners on the yacht we located our table on the waters edge, a romantic setting.
 As before the food was amazing and we hope we have time to go back again this season.